Wood Filler for Decks: Why It Fails and What to Do Instead 4.5/5 (77)

 Hi, I am Scott Paul.
 I have been staining new and old decks for over 30 years.
 My Wood Filler help tips for decking are based on my history as a wood restoration contractor and actual hands-on testing.
 See here for more info about me.

-Wood filler does not work on decking.
+Wood filler for decks is one of the most common mistakes I see homeowners make before staining.
+After 30 years of restoring wood decks, my answer is consistent: exterior wood filler does not work on deck flooring.
 It cannot handle the seasonal expansion, contraction, and foot traffic that deck boards endure.
-Even the best “exterior” fillers will crack, pop out, or discolor almost immediately.
-For true, long-lasting results, the only professional approaches are:
+Even the best “exterior” fillers will crack, pop out, or discolor quickly.
+This page explains why, and what to do instead.

 Wood Filler for Decking